Vishnu-Mohanakumar/frontier-agents-workshop/README.md

 ## Workshop Scenarios

 This workshop is organized into seven independent, progressively more advanced scenarios.
 Each scenario has its own `README.md` in `src/scenarios` describing goals, tasks, references, and example prompts.

+You do not have to use **[Spec Kit](https://speckit.org/)** for this workshop but we recommend to take a look because it a great way to practice professional software engineering with AI assistance.

 1. **Scenario 1 – learning how to build your first agent**
    Learn how to define a basic agent, connect tools, and use the Agent Framework Dev UI to inspect activities, metrics, and traces while the agent answers time and weather questions and maintains conversational memory.